matsilva/xrelease/README.md

 # xrelease

-Getting tired of reinventing the release wheel for each project/language? xrelease provides a standardized way to manage your release process across any project.
+xrelease (pronounced cross-release) helps you setup automated releases for your project for any language.
+No matter what programming language or framework you use, xrelease provides a standardized way to manage your release process.

+## Why xrelease?

+- 🌍 **Language Agnostic**: Works with any programming language or framework
+- 🤖 **Automated Workflow**: Standardized release process that just works
+- 🔄 **Consistent Experience**: Same release workflow across all your projects
+- 📦 **Zero Config**: Sensible defaults with optional customization
+- 🔌 **Extensible**: Adapt to your project's specific needs

 ## Quickstart Guide